Chimoney/chimoney-community-projects/README.md

 This repository contains various small projects, each using different stacks and frameworks.
 The code for each project is located in its own directory within the [submissions](https://github.com/Chimoney/chimoney-community-projects/tree/main/submissions) folder.
 You are welcome to contribute to any project or suggest your own.
 Here's how to get started:

 - Explore the list of available [issues](https://github.com/Chimoney/chimoney-community-projects/issues) in Chimoney community projects.
 You can also create an issue with a project/suggestion you would like to work on.
 - Select an issue and ask to be assigned to it.
-Tag @phyleria @adebayoileri.
+Tag @phyleria
 - After implementing your contribution, submit a pull request, ensuring it follows our contribution guidelines.

 ## [Contribute via Gitpod](https://www.gitpod.io/docs/introduction)